 To offer will writing and power of attorney services to Co-op Members and clients across Scotland, we have partnered with specialist Scottish law firm, Brodies LLP, to provide quality services when you need it most.

 Fixed fee wills in Scotland start from just £150 for a single will, with mirror wills starting from £245 and trust wills starting from £399.
 (All prices are inclusive of VAT.)

 Brodies LLP is authorised and regulated by the Solicitors Regulation Authority (SRA) under registration number 650996.

 What happens without a will?

-Without a Will, inheritance rules will decide which of your relatives will receive what from your Estate.
-These rules don't always accommodate modern family relationships, and they don't recognise unmarried partners or step children.
+Without a will, inheritance rules will decide which of your relatives will receive what from your estate.
+These rules don't always accommodate for modern family relationships, and they don't recognise unmarried partners or step children.

 How a will can help

 By putting a will in place, you can state exactly what should happen to everything you own in the event of your death.
 You can divide your estate in any way that you wish, leaving gifts of specific items, specific amounts of money, or a percentage of your overall estate.

 If you have children under the age of 16 then you can also appoint guardians in your will, so that you know they'll be looked after by people you trust in the event of your death.